 Pick Slip for Resource Owning Institution

-The item is scanned by the resource owning institution, the destination is shown and the item put into transit.
+The item is scanned by the institution that owns the resource, the pick-up destination is shown and the item put into transit from the institution that owns the resource to the pick-up institution.

 Scan In Item at Owning Institution

-The item is received and scanned at the pickup institution with the resource owning institution selected.
+The item is received and scanned at the pick-up institution with the owning institution selected.

 Scan in at Pickup Institution

-The patron's user information is automatically retrieved by the pickup institution and the patron is informed that their request is available for pick up.
-Again at loan time, the resource owning institution is selected.
+The patron's user information is automatically retrieved by the pick-up institution and the patron is informed that their request is available for pick up.
+When loaning the item to the patron, the staff operator at the pick-up location circulation desk selects the owning library in the Patron Services page and checks out the item to the patron.
 The remainder of the loan life cycle is a standard process.

 Loan at Pickup Institution

-When the patron returns the resource to the pickup institution, the resource is scanned in as normal with the resource owning institution is selected.
-The Manage Item Returns interface will indicate that the next step for the item is to transit back to its home institution
+When the patron returns the resource to the pickup institution, the item is scanned as usual with the resource owning institution selected on the Manage Item Returns page.
+The Manage Item Returns interface indicates that the next step for the item is to transit back to its owning institution.

 Manage Item Returns